This article is part of a larger series on How to Do Payroll.

 - Tax withholdings often trip up employees processing payroll; reviewing Oregon’s comprehensive information may help you.

 - For extensive information on how to get workers’ compensation coverage, Oregon’s Department of Labor offers guidance.

-Oregon payroll is more complex than most states but still simpler than others, like California.
+Learning how to do payroll in Oregon can be more complex than for most states—but handling it is still simpler than in states like California.
 There is only one state-specific form, but there are multiple taxes you need to pay attention to.